Journey

 An attempt to open our own place

-We were burning through money and scrambling for ways to earn it back and find an investor.
-By that point we had found another partner to work on the project with us, but even as three of us we couldn't attract investment.
-The deadlines were pressing: if the commercialisation process had gone through, there would have been no way back — that was the agreement we had with the owner of the space.
-We'd already had to convince her to let us operate there in the first place, and she agreed because she genuinely loved our business plan.
-Then came a pivotal moment: my wife and I decided to fly to Cyprus for a few days to clear our heads.
-While we were there, we had an honest conversation about where things stood and what position we were in.
-We had to make a decision: do we keep losing money and keep hoping to find an investor, or do we close the project and accept all the losses we'd already taken.
-By the end of that conversation, we had our answer: we're closing the project.
+We were spending a ton of money and trying our hardest to find ways to return it and attract a new investor.
+By that point, we had found another partner to work on the project, but even the three of us couldn't manage to attract investments.
+Time was running out: if the commercialisation process went into full swing, there would be no turning back — such was our agreement with the landlady.
+We already had to convince her to let us open a bar in this historical building, and she agreed because she genuinely loved our business plan.
+Then came the turning point: my wife and I decided to fly to Cyprus for a few days to clear our heads.
+While we were there, we honestly discussed how things stood and the position we were in.
+We had to make a decision: continue losing money and hope to find an investor, or shut down the project and accept all the losses we had already incurred.
+By the end of the conversation, we had our answer: we are closing the project.

-And that brings us right up to where we are now.
-I decided not to go back behind the bar — I didn't want to be tied to a specific place.
-My wife works remotely, and if I do the same, we can travel a lot more and feel like free people.
-I figured out what I want to do next: I want to write.
-The first guide is already done, the second is on its way, and after that — the book.
+And here we are, right at the point where we are now.
+I decided not to go back behind the bar, so as not to be tied to a specific place: my wife works remotely, and if I also work on distance, then we will be able to travel much more and feel like free people.
+I realised what I want to do now — I want to write.
+And here the first guide is already written, the second one with author's cocktails and new techniques is on the way, and after it comes a big book about the history of bar culture and our industry.